 You Can Still Visit Ancient Greek Temples Today

-Even the structures such as the Temple of Poseidon in Sounion, where only a few pillars are left standing, can be a sight to behold.
+But even the structures such as the Temple of Poseidon in Sounion, where only a few pillars are left standing, can be a sight to behold.

 One temple that is remarkably well-preserved is the Temple of Hephaestus.
 It was built in the 5th century BC and still has the vast majority of its structure intact.
-Visiting these sites is very interesting for anyone who is intrigued by ancient Greek mythology.
-The architectural design is undoubtedly beautiful and you’ll have a very good day checking out what the sites have to offer for modern eyes.

 Greek Weddings Are Really Rowdy